annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 There is a calculation to work out the present value using the forecasted cash flow, the 'discount factor' (this might be the WACC/hurdle rate), and time.
 The 'discount factor' is based on lots of assumptions and is an estimate, as is the forecasted cash flow; so there are a lot of guesses in working out the discounted cash flow.

-Once you've made all these estimates and done the calculation, you have the net present value, and if it is positive, the investment will generate value.
+Once you've made all these estimates and done the calculation, you have the net present value, and if it is positive, the model predicts the investment will generate value.

 It is very sensitive and complex, but this *does not mean it is more accurate*.